Dimitra Kristina Thomopoulos, PhD, MS, RDN, ACSM-CPT

-Dimitra Kristina Thomopoulos, or "Krissi", investigates relationships between dopaminergic pathways, food, and dietary behaviors, and aims to defend her dissertation proposal this Fall.
+Dimitra Kristina "Krissi" Thomopoulos is a graduate of the Nutrition Sciences PhD program in the Department of Nutrition Sciences of Drexel University.
+She investigates relationships between dopaminergic pathways, food, and dietary behaviors, and aims to defend her dissertation proposal this Fall.
 She is also a clinical dietitian at a cancer institute in New York.
 In the future, Krissi aims to pursue a career as a professor of nutrition and dietetics.
 Outside of her academic and professional responsibilities, Krissi enjoys practicing Muay Thai with her husband, George, and jogging with their dog, Bam Bam.

 - CUNY Hunter College: Bachelor of Arts in Psychology; Dual minor in African

 American, Puerto Rican, and LatinX Studies, and Nutrition

 - Drexel University: Master of Science in Human Nutrition